 Home to one of our all-time favourite cities, and cocktail geek mecca, New Orleans, Louisiana takes its name, obviously enough, from a French king called Louis, in this instance Louis XIV.
-It was fought over by both the French and the Spanish for some time, before Napoleon sold it off in 1803, a deal that, covering over 800,000 square miles, was then probably the biggest ever real estate deal.
+It was fought over by both the French and the Spanish for some time before Napoleon sold it off in 1803, a deal that, covering over 800,000 square miles, was then probably the largest ever real estate deal.

 Happy birthday, Louisiana!
 We are enjoying a Sazerac in your honour.

 Today is also the anniversary of Crocodile Dundee's Australian release

 The world's most successful fish-out-water film came out today, featuring blue-eyed Paul Hogan as weathered bushman Mick Dundee.
 The film is still Australia's highest-grossing locally-produced picture and its success was replicated around the world.
 Crocodile Dundee also received a slew of award nominations, some of which resulted in wins, including a Golden Globe.

 However, the film's huge profits were a bitter pill to swallow for the man the film was based on, Rod Ansell, who pursued Paul Hogan in court but failed to secure any earnings.
 Ansell was a Northern Territories man who made headlines in the 1970s after surviving 56 days stranded in an extremely remote area where he was reduced to sleeping in tree forks to avoid crocodiles and drinking wild buffalo blood for hydration.
 Flown to Sydney for interviews, he slept in a sleeping bag on the floor rather than the five-star hotel's bed and was reportedly mystified by his room's bidet.
 Ansell's interview and curious city antics sparked Paul Hogan's interest, leading to the film being made.